david1707/100DaysOfCode-Vue/README.md

-### Day 51
+### Day 52
-- Added a toast to give the user a visual confirmation
+- Added Google Maps at About.vue
+- Added connect with us section at About.vue

 ### TODO
 - Afegir text a la imatge inicial d'encapçalament de About
-- Add Google Maps address: https://developers.google.com/maps/documentation/javascript/adding-a-google-map
+- Afegir lo d'emailing amb mailchimp
 - Fix navbar for mobile phones